Fimeg/Coquette/README.md

 **What works:** Basic routing, personality systems, some tool orchestration
 **What doesn't:** Full recursive validation, complete error recovery, all documented features

 If you're looking for production AI tools, this isn't it (yet).
-If you're interested in novel approaches to AI orchestration and don't mind tinkering with experimental code, welcome aboard! 🚀
+This tool does not include any installation alongside it, and presumes you have your network configured exactly like mine with Ollama sitting wide open.
+If you're interested in novel approaches to AI orchestration and don't mind tinkering with experimental code - changing it to fit your box for now - welcome aboard! 🚀

 ## 🧠 What Makes Coquette Different